delonlee01/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC-004 - Find Candidates**
+**Use case: UC-002 - List Candidate**

 **MSS**

-1. User requests to search for candidates by a field and value.
+1. User decides to list all candidates in the system by entering the command “list”, allowing user to view their name , phone number, email, and address.
-2. RecruitTrackPro shows the list of matching candidates.
+2. RecruitTrackPro lists every candidate in the system with their fields visible.

-    Use case ends.

-**Extensions**

-* 1a.
-User did not enter a search field or value.
-    * 1a1.
-RecruitTrackPro shows an error message.

-      Use case ends.

-* 1b.
-User enters an invalid search field.
-    * 1b1.
-RecruitTrackPro shows an error message.

     Use case ends.

 ### Non-Functional Requirements